tspooner/aegir/README.md

 > Strongly-typed, compile-time autodifferentiation in Rust.

-`aegir` is an experimental autodifferentiation framework designed to leverage the powerful type-system in Rust.
+`aegir` is an experimental autodifferentiation framework designed to leverage the powerful type-system in Rust and _avoid runtime as much as humanly possible_.
 The approach taken resembles that of expression templates, as commonly used in linear-algebra libraries written in C++

 ### Key Features
 - Built-in arithmetic, linear-algebraic, trigonometric and special operators.